DhavalGojiya/setup-solr-action/README.md

 Here’s a complete example workflow that:

-1. Sets up Solr with your action.
+1. Sets up Solr in your workflow using this action.
 2. Runs Python tests (`pytest`).

 ```yaml